stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 1.
 Connecting hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Attach the M2006 motor to the white cone via 3 M3 flat head screws.
+Attach the M2006 motor to the white cone via 3 M3x8mm flat head screws (M3 is the diameter, 8mm is the length, flat head means the top of the screw is flat and has a cone shape underneath.)
 #.
 Plug the M2006's 3-wire power cable and 4-wire ribbon encoder cable into the C610 motor controller.
 #.
-Plug the motor controller's 2-wire power cable into a XT30 port on the Pupper PCB and the 2-wire CAN cable into a smaller CAN port.
+Plug the motor controller's 2-wire power cable into a XT30 port on the PCB in the row near the Teensy.
 #.
+Plug in the 2-wire CAN cable into a CAN port in the row near the Teensy.
+#.
 Plug the Teensy into the socket on the Pupper PCB if it's not already.
 #.
 Plug the power supply or battery into the Pupper PCB's XT60 connector.
 #.
-Plug the Teensy into your laptop via micro USB to USB A/C.
+Plug the Teensy into your laptop via micro USB to USB A to C.
-#.
-Done

 .. figure:: ../_static/nice-single-motor-rig.jpg
     :align: center